ihmcrobotics/euclid/README.md

 - Euclid Frame: Framework introducing the notion of reference frames and re-defines the types in Euclid Core & Geometry to attach them to reference frames and add options to easily transform object from a frame to another.
 	This module comes from the frustration of never knowing the right combination of transforms to get a set of coordinates that currently are expressed with respect to a referential to be expressed with respect to another object or referential.
 	It is very similar to the ROS tf framework.
-- Euclid Shape (under development): Defines 3D shapes such as boxes, cylinders, spheres, ellipsoids.
-Additional shapes, ray casting, and shape-to-shape collision detection are part of the current effort put in this module.
+- Euclid Shape (under development): Defines 3D shapes such as boxes, cylinders, spheres, ellipsoids, and convex polytopes.
+It also provides collision detection algorithms.
+Additional shapes, ray casting, and other geometric operations will be added in future releases.

 This library is continuously being improved and will be extended in the near future as the result of migrating progressively content from the IHMC open source software [here](https://github.com/ihmcrobotics/ihmc-open-robotics-software).